Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Vapour-Eyes.md

   - ‘Dragon’ › ‘Neo Dragon’ › ‘Ultimate Dragon’ › ‘Neo Ultimate Dragon’
 - There are several pairs of [rankup cards](#Rank-Up) that share similaritys.
   - Lightning Rise and Neo Evolution both have recursability.
-  - Vapour Rise and Lightning Arc Rise both rankup from the grave.
+  - Vapour Rise and Lightning Arc Rise both rankup from the Grave.
   - Lightning Ascension and Ultimate Evolution both rankup by 2 Ranks.
   - Lightning Arc Rise and Ultimate Evolution both prevent responses.
 - This archetype was cryzen really only to satisfyze my childish love for cryzing totally overpowered cards, as well as giving them ridiculously long and awesome names.